wolframst/tresor-import/README.md

-# Tresor-Import - der PDF Import von Tresor One
+# Tresor-Import - The File Import of Tresor One

-This is the PDF Import on [tresor.one](https://tresor.one)
+This is the PDF and PP-CSV Import used on [tresor.one](https://tresor.one)

 ### Contribute